MELISSA BLOCK, Host:

-Mr. HELDER MACEDO (Emeritus Professor of Portuguese literature, King's College, University of London): He was an avid reader, indeed a voracious intellectual in the sense of, you know, acquiring information as much as he could.
+HELDER MACEDO: He was an avid reader, indeed a voracious intellectual in the sense of, you know, acquiring information as much as he could.

-Mr. JOSE SARAMAGO (Writer): (Through translator) The ones of the past and of today, it is through them our literatures exist.
+JOSE SARAMAGO: (Through translator) The ones of the past and of today, it is through them our literatures exist.
 I am but one of them.

-Ms. MARGARET JULL COSTA (Literary Translator): He's a writer who divides people.
+MARGARET JULL COSTA: He's a writer who divides people.
 I think people either love him or hate him.

 NEARY: Margaret Jull Costa has translated many of Saramago's novels.